jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 We had not tried expressions with different multiple operators such as `3 + 4 * 5`.
 This must evaluate `4 * 5` first to get `20` and then add `3` to get `23`.

 I suggested that he didn’t have to over think how to get this to work.
 Create a test that declared an expected evaluation of `23`, and then try it.
 We had already implemented addition and multiplication.
-If the test passed, then it evaluated in the correct order returning `23`.
+If the test passed, then it evaluated addition and multiplication operations in the correct order returning `23`.
 If it failed and returned `35`, then the order of operator processing is in the wrong order.
 Swap the order of operator processing and test again.

 Do this for the other operators too.
 Create a few more complicated expressions.
 Test and adjust takes less thinking effort and time than adjust and test.